← All Articles & Guides

 5. Mandatory annual filtering and monitoring review

 Filtering and monitoring provision must be reviewed at least annually, with governors formally accountable for the outcome.
-In practice this overlaps with wider cyber security assurance — schools should confirm this annual review sits alongside, not instead of, existing IT/cyber security safeguards.
+In practice this overlaps with wider cyber security assurance.
+Schools should confirm this annual review sits alongside, not instead of, existing IT and cyber security safeguards.

 6. Mobile-phone-free schools "by default"